FoodDeliveryROBOT1/robot_source/README.md

-## Project About the Motion Planning, Control, Localization, and Mapping
+## Project About the Motion Planning, Control, Localization, and Mapping of a differential wheeled mobile robot.
+The project included the process of global path planning with the D* lite algorithm which is the incremental heuristic search best for the dynamic environment, trajectory tracking with two methods (Pure Pursuit Controller and Nonlinear Model Predictive Control NMPC).
+Mapping Generation using Slam Toolbox.
+Localization using the Extended Kalman Filter with the Monte Carlo Localization MCL.

 Robot Run command:
 Open the first terminal